-And if it weren’t for her curiosity and invention, we wouldn’t know the ecstasy that is a warm chocolate chip cookie melting on our tongue, our eyes closing in heavenly satisfaction and perfect smiles crowning our faces.
-No, if it weren’t for Ruth Graves Wakefield, entire generations would have been denied the bliss that is a chocolate chip cookie.
+And if it weren’t for her, we wouldn’t know the ecstasy of warm chocolate chip cookie melting on our tongue.
+We know that feeling.
+When our eyes close in heavenly satisfaction and a perfect smile graces our face.
+No, if it weren’t for Ruth Graves Wakefield, entire generations would be denied the bliss that is a chocolate chip cookie.

 HOW TO OBSERVE #ChocolateChipDay

 Make your favorite chocolate chip cookies and throw some extra chocolate chips into the mix!
 Give this recipe a try.
 Post on social media using #ChocolateChipCookieDay.

-Within our research, we were unable to find the origins of this holiday.
+We were unable to find the origins of this holiday.

 Need more cookie days to celebrate?
 Check out these!